-A very good rural Roman Catholic church of a relatively early date.
+A very good rural church built from designs by Gilbert Blount for the Biddulph family of Burton Park.
 Well constructed and detailed and set in a commanding location between the Downs and the Weald.
-I would advise that it is listable Grade II.

 Original Date: 1869